The critically endangered Snow Giraffe can only be found in one spot on earth; at the snowy center of Mount Kilimanjaro, an extinct volcano in Africa.

 But their numbers are deteriorating so quickly that finding one to photograph is rare.

-These giraffes live at snow level in Africa because they feed on ice lichens, found growing under the snow on the Eastern Kilimanjaro Ridge.
+These giraffes live at snow level because they feed on ice lichens, found growing under the snow on the Eastern Kilimanjaro Ridge.

-During deep snowfalls, however, they can dig for long hours to find enough lichens to subsist on.
+During deep snowfalls, however, they must dig for long hours to find enough lichens to live on.

 Though living at high altitude protects them from poachers, who can get $500,000 for a Snow giraffe hide and even more for their horns, their feeding grounds are fast disappearing due to the rapid ice melt in Kilimanjaro's crater.
 Without snow, the ice lichens die.

 As ice lichens becomes more scarce, Snow giraffes have resorted to eating the birds that keep their hides free of ticks and parasites;

 And while this new food source has staved off the complete extinction of the Snow giraffe, their teeth and digestive system have not yet adapted well to eating meat.
 This causes the population to continue to decline.